 Project Linus – Do you know how to crochet or knit?
 Time to teach the kids!
 I learned to crochet from my Grandma, but I learned to knit from YouTube videos online.
 Create a blanket together for an ill or traumatized child.
 Here are the blanket drop off locations in Georgia.
 Don’t know what to make?
 Patterns are available online.

 Meals by Grace – This Cumming-based organization makes meals for families in need with limited transportation.
 Volunteers are need for meal prep, delivery, and clean up.
 All “in kitchen” jobs must be performed by children 13 yrs and up, but on the first Saturday of each month they have a special “Kids in the Kitchen” program for younger kiddos.

 Hands On Atlanta – HOA recently added volunteer programs for kids 5-12.
-Opportunities include service on the Atlanta Beltline and Urban Sprouts Farms.
+Opportunities include service on the Atlanta Beltline and Urban Sprouts Farms community garden.
 Plug in the age of your kiddo and see what’s available.

 Random Acts of Kindness – I love this blog for the simplicity of the suggestions.
 Sometimes we just need a jumpstart to get the juices flowing.
 Some ideas include adopting a highway, bring in your neighbors trashcans, leave quarters at a laundromat (I know a family that hid dollar bills all over a Dollar Tree,) take someone to the movies, or pet sit for someone going on holiday vacation.

 Volunteer Match – This program matches volunteers with organizations in need.
 We found hundreds of opportunities for children and youth in Atlanta.
 You’ll find ideas like Toys for Tots, Starry Night Atlanta, Christmas Food Baskets, and more.

 PebbleTossers – This organization alerts youth to new opportunities each month.
 Families can join fo free, and work with other families on select service projects around the city.